 Meet the unexpected

-After breakfast in hotel, day devoted to historical Marrakech visit: Bahia palace, Saadiens tombs, the colorful souks , optional lunch then visit the Jemaa El Fna place, a Unesco heritage site,
+After breakfast in hotel, day devoted to historical Marrakesh visit: Bahia palace, Saadiens tombs, the colorful souks , optional lunch then visit the Jemaa El Fna place, a UNESCO heritage site,

 *Agora, theatrical performance, point of convergence: open and plural space, vast field of ideas, peasants, shepherds, roundworms, merchants coming from bus stations, taxi ranks, drowsy car rental stops: merged into an idle mass, absorbed in the contemplation of the daily hustle and bustle, supported by license and heedless of the terrain, in a continuous and capricious movement: immediate contact between strangers, oblivion of social constraints, identification in prayer and laughter, temporary suspension of hierarchies, joyful equality of people. » Juan Goytosolo.
 Optional Majorelle Gardens visit (12 $ payable in spot)